+The department recognizes the value of real-world experience; students are strongly encouraged to participate in an internship.
 The advantages of an internship during an undergraduate's tenure are many.
 It allows a student to gain valuable hands-on work experience.
 They can explore a career path and see if its right for them.
 They can develop and refine their skillset and network with professionals in their chosen field.
 Finally, they can receive financial compensation as they gain confidence in transitioning their classroom experience into the real world.

 Students can also contribute to their view of a better world while they perform these functions.
 Many interns work for non-profit organizations that promote the welfare of their communities.
 These students reach beyond their experiences to fulfill their personal commitments to an idea greater than themselves.
 Here are a few examples of this.